heseba/UBMToolsTaxonomy/README.md

 # UBM Tools Taxonomy - Online Appendix

-This is the online appendix for the following paper submission:
+This is the online appendix for the following paper:

 Bakaev, M., Heil, S., Jagow, J., Speicher, M., Bauer, K., Gaedke, M.: A Taxonomy of User Behavior Model (UBM) Tools for UI Design and User Research.
-Submitted to 23rd International Conference on Web Engineering, ICWE 2023.
+Proceedings of the 23rd International Conference on Web Engineering, ICWE 2023, 236–244, 2023.